-- 8.3 For practical subjects there shall be a continuous internal evaluation during the semester for 25 sessional marks and 75 semester end examination marks.
-Out of the 25 marks for internal evaluation, day-to-day work in the laboratory shall be evaluated for 15 marks and internal practical examination shall be evaluated for 10 marks conducted by the laboratory teacher concerned.
-The semester end examination shall be conducted with an external examiner and the laboratory teacher.
-The external examiner shall be appointed from the clusters of colleges which are decided by the examination branch of the university. - 8.4 There shall be a seminar presentation in IV year I semester.
-For the seminar, the student shall collect the information on a specialized topic, prepare a report and submit it to the department.
-It shall be evaluated by the departmental committee consisting of Head of the Department, seminar supervisor and a senior faculty member.
-The seminar report shall be evaluated for 100 marks.
-There shall be no semester end examination for the seminar. - 8.5 Out of a total of 100 marks for the UG major project, 25 marks shall be allotted for internal evaluation and 75 marks for the end semester examination (viva voce).
+- 8.6 Out of a total of 100 marks for the UG major project, 25 marks shall be allotted for internal evaluation and 75 marks for the end semester examination (viva voce).
 The end semester examination of the project work shall be conducted by a committee consisting of external examiner, Head of the Department, supervisor of the project and a senior faculty member.
-The topics for seminar and UG major project shall be different from one another.
 The evaluation of UG major project shall be made at the end of IV year II semester.
-The internal evaluation shall be on the basis of two seminars given by each student on the topic of UG major project. - 8.6 The laboratory marks and the sessional marks awarded by the college are subject to scrutiny and scaling by the university wherever necessary.
+The internal evaluation shall be on the basis of two seminars given by each student on the topic of UG major project. - 8.7 The laboratory marks and the sessional marks awarded by the college are subject to scrutiny and scaling by the university wherever necessary.
 In such cases, the sessional and laboratory marks awarded by the college will be referred to a committee.
 The committee will arrive at a scaling factor and the marks will be scaled accordingly.
 The recommendations of the committee are final and binding.
-The laboratory records and internal test papers shall be preserved in the respective institutions as per the university rules and produced before the committees of the university as and when asked for. - 8.7 For mandatory courses environmental science, human values and professional ethics and gender sensitization lab, a student has to secure 40 marks out of 100 marks (i.e. 40% of the marks allotted) in the continuous internal evaluation for passing the subject/course. - 8.8 For mandatory courses NCC/ NSO and NSS, a 'satisfactory participation certificate' shall be issued to the student from the authorities concerned, only after securing $\geq 65\%$ attendance in such a course. - 8.9 No marks or letter grade shall be allotted for all mandatory/non-credit courses.
+The laboratory records and internal test papers shall be preserved in the respective institutions as per the university rules and produced before the committees of the university as and when asked for. - 8.8 For mandatory courses environmental science, human values and professional ethics, gender sensitization lab and Industrial Training a student has to secure 40 marks out of 100 marks (i.e. 40% of the marks allotted) in the continuous internal evaluation for passing the subject/course. - 8.9 For mandatory courses NCC/ NSO and NSS, a 'satisfactory participation certificate' shall be issued to the student from the authorities concerned, only after securing $\geq 65\%$ attendance in such a course. - 8.10 No marks or letter grade shall be allotted for all mandatory/non-credit courses.